Empty Bottle Presents: Tegan and Sara

 Continuing the beloved tradition of a matinee performance of Handel’s Messiah to usher in the Christmas season: James Kallembach conducts the Rockefeller Chapel Choir, Motet Choir, Chicago Men’s a Cappella, and Haymarket Opera Orchestra, led by Jeri-Lou Zike.
 Featuring soloists Kaitlin Foley, soprano, Lindsey Adams, alto, Matthew Dean, tenor, and Will Liverman, bass.

 Tickets $55 chancel, $25 nave.
 Limited free tickets for students also available on day of performance with current college ID.
-Tickets on-sale beginning Tuesday October 3 at 12 noon through the University of Chicago Arts Box Office.
+Tickets available through the University of Chicago Arts Box Office.